suderman/nixos/overlays/README.md

 [bin](https://github.com/suderman/nixos/tree/main/overlays/bin), and
 [lib](https://github.com/suderman/nixos/tree/main/overlays/lib).

+## mods

+Overrides to existing packages.
+Every `overlays/mods/*.nix` and `overlays/mods/*/default.nix` gets automatically imported into `pkgs.*` inheriting an attribute name from the file or directory.
+The `overlays/mods/default.nix` is also imported and may contain many package extensions in that one file.

 ## pkgs

-Additional packages and tweaks to existing packages.
+Additional packages missing from nixpkgs.
 Every `overlays/pkgs/*.nix` and `overlays/pkgs/*/default.nix` gets automatically imported into `pkgs.*` inheriting an attribute name from the file or directory.
 The `overlays/pkgs/default.nix` is also imported and may contain many package extensions in that one file.

 ## bin